-This article shares a number of photographs of small birds flying with food at Hendrie Valley.
-All images were captured handheld with an Olympus OM-D E-M1X using the Pro Capture H mode.
+This short article shares a collection of 15 consecutive photographs of a Silver-cheeked Hornbill taking flight.
+These images were captured handheld at Bird Kingdom with an Olympus OM-D E-M1X using Pro Capture H mode.

-This article shares a selection of 25 consecutive images that were captured handheld using an Olympus OM-D E-M1X while panning with Pro Capture H mode.
+This article discusses how the challenge of photographing small birds-in-flight can be made easy by a combination of technology and technique.
+All of the photographs featured in this article were captured handheld using an Olympus OM-D E-M1X with its Pro Capture H mode.